 The Gold Coast is built on a long, narrow stretch of beach, backing onto a vast network of canals.
 It’s a little like a sunny Venice, but instead of being lined with colourful, crumbling buildings it’s lined with multi-million dollar mansions.
 In place of the man-powered gondolas, motorboats and jet skis zip through the canals.

-We spent over an hour drinking in the 360 degree views on our first visit, and have returned since.
+We spent over an hour drinking in the 360 degree views along the Queensland coastline on our first visit, and have returned since.
 There’s a bar and restaurant up there, so my tip to get the most bang for your buck is to go up in the afternoon, stay for a drink as the sun sets and leave after you take in the spectacular views over the city as it lights up after dark.

 It’s $29 per adult, which is a little steep, but the good news is that you can then return for free, for the rest of the year.